*

 Elsewhere, Tredegar just missed out on a fifth consecutive top-six finish to end in seventh, whilst their Welsh counterparts Ebbw Valley will have returned home delighted by coming eighth, just ahead of the in-form, but on this occasion, slightly misfiring the cooperation band.

-Oldham (Lees) will certainly have been happy in tenth as they finished ahead of Foden's for the first time in their history.
-The Sandbach band though were left to rue another major contest performance this year (after the Europeans) that found a great deal of favour in the hall but not the box, as Russell Gray's spacious interpretation (with some intonation issues) failed to resonate in the box.
+Oldham (Lees) will certainly have been happy in tenth, as they finished ahead of Foden's for the first time in their history.
+The Sandbach band though were left to rue another major contest performance this year (after the Europeans) that found a great deal of favour in the hall but not the box, as Russell Gray's spacious interpretation (with some intonation issues) failed to resonate with the judges.

-Little to choose between the midfield finishers from GUS to Aldbourne, or between the quintet of NASUWT Riverside down to St Dennis — although there would have been more than a little sympathy for the 'locals' of East London Brass (drawn 1 on their debuts).
+Little to choose though between the midfield finishers from GUS to Aldbourne, or between the quintet of NASUWT Riverside down to St Dennis — although there would have been more than a little sympathy for the 'locals' of East London Brass, drawn number 1 on their debuts.

 Encouraging

-Whether their memories of the day will entice them back again next year though we will have to wait and see, but the increased social media profile, excellent organisation and a test-piece that found favour with the performers and listeners alike may be an encouraging sign of future rejuvenation.
+Whether their memories of the day will entice them back again next year, we will have to wait and see, but the increased social media profile, excellent organisation and a test-piece that found favour with the performers and listeners alike may be an encouraging sign of future rejuvenation.

 There is also no doubt that new National title winning memories will boost future aspirations (and a possible re-evaluation of travel plans) for Desford too.